 With up to ten concurrent talks happening at once there are many choices to make.
 The meeting program is available online, and you will receive a printed abstract book as part of your registration packet.

-- Consider that some of the programming will also be available as a virtual recording that you can watch after the meeting ends.
-This virtual component is freely accessible with your registration.
-The talks that will be available as recordings are noted with the “VC” label in the online schedule.
+- As you make your decisions remember that the programming will also be available as a virtual recording that you can watch after the meeting ends.
+This virtual component is freely accessible with your registration!

 - You do not have to attend every session!
 Sometimes continuing a conversation with a new friend is more important than getting to the next session.
 And if you’re overwhelmed or tired, please take a break.

 - The general dress code is business casual.

 - Dressing in layers is often wise as temperatures in individual lecture rooms can vary widely.
 You may appreciate the ability to put on or take off a sweater or jacket.

 - Although not necessary, those who enjoy dressing up may find the opening reception a chance to do so.

 - Tours will take place rain or shine, so if you sign up for one, consider bringing comfortable shoes, a coat, and an umbrella.

 - Additional things to consider bringing: business cards to hand out to new acquaintances (networking is important!), some way to take notes, be it a notebook, tablet or computer, your own water bottle to help reduce waste, and even though we will provide snacks at coffee breaks, you might want to bring some of your favorites, too.